exoplatform/exo-documentation/docs/Administration.rst

 "Remove binding" is done on a single group.
 You can find :ref:`here <RemoveBindingSteps>` the steps to remove a binding.
-When you, as an administrator, click on the ``Confirm`` button of the :ref:`deletion confirmation message <DeleteConfirmationMessage>`, you are redirected to the ``Binding reports`` tab  with a new entry (space/group/Remove binding operation) and the group's item is immediately removed from the :ref:`Bound groups <boundGroupsSection>` section.
+When you, as an administrator, click on the ``Confirm`` button of the :ref:`deletion confirmation message <DeleteConfirmationMessage>`, you are redirected to the :ref:`Binding reports <Binding_reports>` tab  with a new entry (space/group/Remove binding operation) and the group's item is immediately removed from the :ref:`Bound groups <boundGroupsSection>` section.

 Same as for the **Add binding**, the "Remove binding" is also executed with a job which is launched each 5 minutes.
-When the execution time comes, the "Remove binding" process removes all the group's users except those who belong to the space before the binding.
+When the execution time comes, the "Remove binding" process removes all the group's users **except those who belong to the space before the binding**.
 If they are no more :ref:`bound users <boundUsers>` i.e. they don't belong to an another bound group, they resume their ability to leave space, and they become agin deletable by spaces managers, platform admnistrators and the space's owner.